BenjaminMassey/BeanBoyBot/README.md

 Here's a rundown of the basics of the game:

 - All throughout a given run, that run will have a certain price associated with it.

-- This price is gathered through a calculation on the quality of the run - if the run is going well, the price will go up, and vice versa.
+This price is gathered through a calculation on the quality of the run - if the run is going well, the price will go up, and vice versa.

-- At any point in the run, you can either buy or sell the run at the given price.
+- At any point in the run, a viewer can either buy or sell the run at the given price.

-- The best way to think of this is like a stock - you can either invest in the run or not.

-- Just like a stock, you're gonna want to buy low and sell high as best you can.

-- However, and here is where the major "game" portion comes in, there are two conditions where the run will auto sell to every investor: either a reset or a personal best.
+- There are also two conditions where the run will auto sell to every investor.

-- If the runner achieves a personal best, then congrats, you invested into a successful run!
+- If the runner achieves a personal best, then the run will be auto sold at 2x its ending price.
-You'll be awarded double the price at the end if it is a PB: should be a hefty sum

-- Much more likely, an investor will run into a reset (such is life).
-On a reset, the run will be sold out from under the investors for only 75% of the current price.
+- If the runner does a reset, then the run will be auto sold for 75% of its current price.

-- This makes holding onto a run risky, and forces the viewers to pay attention and try to predict futures based on their observations.

-There are some other smaller parts of the game, such as dividends which encourage investors to stay invested, but that is the basic concept of the game.
+This creates a game of the viewer treating the game like a stock, and paying attention to the runs in order to dodge resets and maximize profit.

 ## Viewer Interaction